-Major Modification are required to be reported in accordance with 4.2.2.
-These changes that do require a formal public notice.
 TDEC-DWR shall be included in the distribution list at water.permits@tn.gov.
-Comments or objections made by the Division on the modifications must be address before the changes can be implemented.
+Comments or objections made by the Division on the modifications must be addressed before the changes can be implemented.

-- a.
-Modifications that subtract components, controls, or requirements of the SWMP may not be made by the permittee unless it can be clearly demonstrated that with the elimination of this component, the SWMP will continue to achieve a reduction in pollutants to the MEP and shall not cause or contribute to violations of State water quality standards in the receiving stream.
-In the case where this type of modification is appropriate, the permittee may make the required modification and shall include in the subsequent Annual Report a description of the component which has been eliminated along with the following information: - 1.
-An analysis of why the component was ineffective or infeasible; and
+a.
+Modifications that subtract BMPs, SCMs, components, controls, or requirements of the Stormwater Management Program may not be made by the permittee unless it can be clearly demonstrated that with the elimination of this component, the Stormwater Management Program will continue to achieve a reduction in pollutants to the MEP and shall not cause or contribute to violations of State water quality standards in the receiving stream.
+In the case where this type of modification is appropriate, the permittee may make the required modification and shall include in the subsequent Annual Report a description of the component which has been eliminated along with the following information:

-2. A detailed explanation of why, with the elimination of this component, the SWMP will continue to achieve a reduction in pollutants to the MEP and shall not cause or contribute to violations of State water quality standards in the receiving stream.
+An analysis of why the component was ineffective or infeasible; and A detailed explanation of why, with the elimination of this component, the Stormwater Management Program will continue to achieve a reduction in pollutants to the MEP and shall not cause or contribute to violations of State water quality standards in the receiving stream.

-Management Measure Measurable Goals Annual Report Requirement Identify Modifications as Minor or Major in accordance with the permit and report as Report all Minor and Major Modifications to SWMP as required Include a description of the modification(s) made under 4.4.1.1a required.
-Include a description of the modification(s) made under 4.4.1.1e Include a description of the modification(s) made under 4.4.1.1f Include a description of the modification(s) made under 4.4.1.2a
+Management Measure Measurable Goals Annual Report Requirement Identify Modifications as Minor or Major in accordance with the permit and report as required.
+Report all Minor and Major Modifications to Stormwater Management Program as required Identify if any changes were made to each program element Yes/No Include a description of the modification(s) made under 4.4.1.1a Include a description of the modification(s) made under 4.4.1.1e Include a description of the modification(s) made under 4.4.1.1f Include a description of the modification(s) made under 4.4.1.1f Include a description of the modification(s) made under 4.4.1.2a